1. Which of the following occurred last:

 Ans. (a) agitation against the Partition of Bengal

-- The Swadeshi Boycott was a new form of protest used for the first time in the fight against the separation of Bengal.
+- The Swadeshi and Boycott was a new form of protest used for the first time in the fight against the separation of Bengal.

 |